tradecloud/tradecloud-docs-api-v2/buyer/receive/receive-order-response-api.md

 Store the **latest** (in the last order in the response body) `lastUpdatedAt` to be used as `lastUpdatedSince` in the next polling request.

-`lastUpdatedAt` has type `String` with format `YYYY-MM-DDThh:mm:ss.SSSZ` (including milliseconds).
-To keep it simple just store it as a `String`.
+* `lastUpdatedAt` has type `String` with format `YYYY-MM-DDThh:mm:ss.SSSZ`, but to keep it simple just store it as a `String`.

-The latest `lastUpdatedAt` should be stored **persistent**, eg. when your integration is restarted or crashes, `lastUpdatedAt` should still be available.
+* The latest `lastUpdatedAt` should be stored **persistent**, eg. when your integration is restarted or crashes, `lastUpdatedAt` should still be available.

-If there is no order in the order response body, use the same `lastUpdatedSince` in the next polling request.
+* If there is no order in the order response body, use the same `lastUpdatedSince` in the next polling request.
+* The very first time, use a date in the past, from the point you want to receive existing order responses.